-June is National Cancer Survivor Month and is dedicated to anyone who has personal experience with a cancer diagnosis.
+June is National Cancer Survivor Month.
+It is dedicated to anyone who has personal experience with a cancer diagnosis.
 In 2019, nearly 17 million cancer survivors were reported in the US and that number is expected to rise to 22 million by 2030 (Miller et al., 2019).

 Survivors experience numerous side effects caused by cancer and its treatment.
 Changes in taste is one side effect that significantly impacts eating and nutritional status, and it can linger for months and even years beyond treatment.

 If you are a cancer survivor and taste changes have caused you to significantly reduce your eating habits or you’ve lost 5% of your normal weight, talk with your healthcare team.
 It is imperative that strategies are put in place to control any unintentional weight loss during cancer treatment.

 Chemotherapy medications target rapidly growing cancer cells, but many other healthy, rapidly growing cells in the body can be affected as well.
 The cells on your tongue, for example, are highly sensitive to chemotherapy.
 Aside from creating tastelessness, this can lead to mouth sores, pain and irritation.
 There are several strategies for relieving the symptoms and to avoid any nutritional harm.